-Providing improved quality of information to clients is important to OESR and is done through expert statistical analysis.
-OESR can conduct a range of simple and complex analyses of data to help explain what statistics actually say.
-This provides clients with better information to support and inform improved planning, decision making and policy development.
-The types of analysis provided by OESR are described below.
+Government Statistician can conduct a range of simple and complex analyses of data to help explain what statistics actually say.
+This provides clients with better information to support and inform planning, decision making and policy development.
+The types of analyses we can provide are described below.

 Following on from the initial checking, cleaning and coding of data, there are three aspects of exploratory analysis of variables: